bvonboyen/bvonboyen.github.io/volunteering.md

 Throughout my career, I have continuously volunteered in both professional and personal settings.

-Currently, I help produce sound, virtual services, and podcasts as part of a dedicated team at IPC.
+Currently, I help produce sound, virtual services, and podcasts as part of a dedicated team at IPC - International Protestant Church of Zurich.

 I invite you to explore IPC Zurich’s extensive library of [sermons](https://ipc-zurich.org/sermons/).